bustle/mobiledoc-vdom-renderer/README.md

 import Mobiledoc, * as MobiledocTypes from '@bustle/mobiledoc-vdom-renderer/types/mobiledoc'
 ```

-This package includes [complete Typescript declarations describing the Mobiledoc format](./types/mobiledoc.ts), which may be imported directly for use with any mobiledoc-related code.
+This package includes [complete Typescript definitions describing the Mobiledoc format](./types/Mobiledoc/index.ts), which may be imported directly for use with any mobiledoc-related code.

 ## Contributing